jacquescomeaux/pico/README.md

 This is the first step in bootstrapping the whole system.

-%% Better editor
+## Better editor

-%% A more robust and user-friendly hex-editor.
+A more robust and user-friendly hex editor.
-%% It can duplicate itself.

 ## Assembler